zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 "Exodus is the longing of the beasts that seek redemption.
 The door closed.

-“They are due to karma because of that sin which did not give them much retribution Unable to get out of it.
+“They are due to kamma because of that sin which did not give them much retribution Unable to get out of it.

 [APZ 170.4] (# apz170.4) # apz170.4 .ref .apz} "This fear saddens him